-Introducing… the latest brainchild of my soup kick!
+Introducing: the latest brainchild of my soup kick.
 I was on the bus home from work a few days ago (you know, line 67, my food thought lab?), thinking about the soup I would make for dinner.
-I had half a mind to make some kind of winter squash soup, and was toying with the idea of adding candied orange peel to make it more interesting.
-I had just picked up one of my favorite cooking magazines in France, Saveurs (which I can’t believe doesn’t even have a website, I mean really : remind me what century this is?), and was idly leafing through it, stomach grumbling (inevitable reaction when looking at food pics at 7:30pm), when I spotted the section on fennel.
+I had half a mind to make some kind of carrot soup, and was toying with the idea of adding candied orange peel to make it more interesting.
+I had just picked up the latest copy of the French cooking magazine Saveurs and was idly leafing through it, stomach grumbling (inevitable reaction when looking at food pics at 7:30pm), when I spotted the section on fennel.

 My love of fennel is somewhat paradoxical.
-I normally hate anything aniseed (ooh, “anything aniseed“!
-That would sound nice if I didn’t hate anything aniseed!) and I dislike the smell of raw fennel, but once it’s thoroughly cooked and tender, it takes on a sweet and caramelized flavor I adore.
+I normally hate anything aniseed and I dislike the smell of raw fennel, but once it’s thoroughly cooked and tender, it takes on a sweet and caramelized flavor I adore.
 So I just avoid breathing through my nose as I chop, and wait for the heat to work its magic.

 Which is why, upon looking at this article, I thought : “Fennel soup!
 Now, that would be great with orange peel!”.
-And so, after a quick hop to my supermarket’s produce aisle, I got home and whipped this up.
+And so, after a quick stop at my local market, I got home and whipped this up.

-- about 15 strips of candied orange peel, 4 strips left whole, the remaining strips diced
+- about 15 strips candied orange peel, 4 strips left whole, the remaining strips diced

-When the onions are softened and slightly translucent, add the fennel, orange peel, coriander seeds, salt and pepper, and the stock.
-Cover, bring to a simmer and let cook for twenty to twenty-five minutes, until the fennel is thoroughly cooked.
+- Add the fennel, diced orange peel, coriander seeds, salt, and stock.
+Cover, bring to a simmer and let cook for 20 to 25 minutes, until the fennel is very tender.